koushisa/recoil-aspida-architecture/README.md

-PoC of [Recoil](https://github.com/facebookexperimental/Recoil) and [Aspida](https://github.com/aspida/aspida) integration that is managing (ServerState | cache) in data-flow-graph.
+Proof of concept for [Recoil](https://github.com/facebookexperimental/Recoil) and [Aspida](https://github.com/aspida/aspida) integration that is managing (ServerState | cache) in data-flow-graph.

 Zenn's Scrap: https://zenn.dev/link/comments/c762aa47242900

 This architecture is opinionated, but intended to scalable
 - cache based state management
-- co-location based structure
+- feature sliced structure
-- Render As Fetch Pattern for asynchronious data
+- Render as you fetch Pattern for asynchronious data

 Sample code includes some features for explanation.